jcole-sec/CSC-842/Module 04 - Netproc/readme.md

 - SHA-256 hash of the process binary

 Netproc also provides the following options:
-- Log file creation with tab-separate value (tsv) and/or JSON output formating
+- Log file creation with tab-separate value (tsv) and/or JSON output formatting
 - Display summarized data to the console with a formatted table output.
 - Filter data output for processes with connections to or from public IPs.